 (B) The projected in-stream pollutant concentration resulting from the portion of the current discharge concentration associated with the intake pollutant mass after mixing with the receiving stream.
 This analysis ensures that there will be no increase in the mass of the intake pollutant in the receiving water body as required by condition (c)(B) above.

-(C) The projected in-stream pollutant concentration associated with a 3% increase above the background pollutant concentration as calculated:
+(C) The projected in-stream pollutant concentration associated with a 3 percent increase above the background pollutant concentration as calculated:

-(i) For the main stem Willamette and Columbia Rivers, using 25% of the harmonic mean flow of the waterbody.
+(i) For the main stem Willamette and Columbia Rivers, using 25 percent of the harmonic mean flow of the waterbody.

-(ii) For all other waters, using 100% of the harmonic mean flow or similar critical flow value of the waterbody.
+(ii) For all other waters, using 100 percent of the harmonic mean flow or similar critical flow value of the waterbody.

 (D) A criterion concentration value representing a human health risk level of 1 x 10-4.
-This value is calculated using EPA’s human health criteria derivation equation for carcinogens (EPA 2000), a risk level of 1 x 10-4, and the same values for the remaining calculation variables that were used to derive the underlying human health criterion.
+DEQ calculates this value using EPA’s human health criteria derivation equation for carcinogens (EPA 2000), a risk level of 1 x 10-4, and the same values for the remaining calculation variables that were used to derive the underlying human health criterion.

 (e) Procedure to derive a site-specific human health water quality criterion to address a background pollutant:

-(A) The department will develop a flow-weighted characterization of the relevant flows and pollutant concentrations of the receiving waterbody, effluent and all facility intake pollutant sources to determine the fate and transport of the pollutant mass.
+(A) DEQ will develop a flow-weighted characterization of the relevant flows and pollutant concentrations of the receiving waterbody, effluent and all facility intake pollutant sources to determine the fate and transport of the pollutant mass.

 (i) The pollutant mass in the effluent discharged to a receiving waterbody may not exceed the mass of the intake pollutant from the same body of water.

-(ii) Where a facility discharges intake pollutants from multiple sources that originate from the receiving waterbody and from other waterbodies, the department will calculate the flow-weighted amount of each source of the pollutant in the characterization.
+(ii) Where a facility discharges intake pollutants from multiple sources that originate from the receiving waterbody and from other waterbodies, DEQ will calculate the flow-weighted amount of each source of the pollutant in the characterization.

-(iii) Where intake water for a facility is provided by a municipal water supply system and the supplier provides treatment of the raw water that removes an intake water pollutant, the concentration and mass of the intake water pollutant shall be determined at the point where the water enters the water supplier’s distribution system.
+(iii) Where a municipal water supply system provides intake water for a facility and the supplier provides treatment of the raw water that removes an intake water pollutant, the concentration and mass of the intake water pollutant must be determined at the point where the water enters the water supplier’s distribution system.

-(B) Using the flow weighted characterization developed in Section (6)(e)(A), the department will calculate the in-stream pollutant concentration following mixing of the discharge into the receiving water.
-The resultant concentration will be used to determine the conditions in Section (6)(d)(A) and (B).
+(B) Using the flow weighted characterization developed in Section (5)(e)(A), DEQ will calculate the in-stream pollutant concentration following mixing of the discharge into the receiving water.
+DEQ will use the resultant concentration to determine the conditions in Section (5)(d)(A) and (B).

-(C) Using the flow weighted characterization, the department will calculate the in-stream pollutant concentration based on an increase of 3% above background pollutant concentration.
-The resultant concentration will be used to determine the condition in Section (6)(d)(C).
+(C) Using the flow-weighted characterization, DEQ will calculate the in-stream pollutant concentration based on an increase of 3 percent above background pollutant concentration.
+DEQ will use the resultant concentration to determine the condition in Section (5)(d)(C).

-(i) For the main stem Willamette and Columbia Rivers, 25% of the harmonic mean flow of the waterbody will be used.
+(i) For the main stem Willamette and Columbia Rivers, DEQ will use 25 percent of the harmonic mean flow of the waterbody.

-(ii) For all other waters, 100% of the harmonic mean flow or similar critical flow value of the waterbody will be used.
+(ii) For all other waters, DEQ will use 100 percent of the harmonic mean flow or similar critical flow value of the waterbody.

-(D) The department will select the most conservative of the following values as the site-specific water quality criterion.
+(D) DEQ will select the most conservative of the following values as the site-specific water quality criterion.

-(i) The projected in-stream pollutant concentration described in Section 6(e)(B);
+(i) The projected in-stream pollutant concentration described in Section (5)(e)(B);

-(ii) The in-stream pollutant concentration based on an increase of 3% above background described in Section (6)(e)(C); or
+(ii) The in-stream pollutant concentration based on an increase of 3 percent above background described in Section (5)(e)(C); or

 (iii) A water quality criterion based on a risk level of 1 x 10-4.